samiyazbr/so_long/README.md

 s & down arrow key - down \
 ESC KEY - to exit the game.

-to win the game collect all coins exit through the key
+to win the game collect all coins and exit through the key

 how to run:
 > make \